What is a Clean Room?

 Air in the enclosed room is passed through the clean room and the HEPA filters.
 In some cases where rigorous cleanliness is essential, the Ultra Low Particulate Air (ULPA) filters are used in the cleanrooms process.

 It is of utmost importance for the personnel to undergo a training process to control the contamination in the clean room.
-They should always enter the clean room with a must wear special clothing, which is designed to not expose contamination that are naturally released or generated by skin and body.
+Therefore, They should always enter the clean room with a must wear special clothing, which is designed to not expose contamination that are naturally released or generated by skin and body.

 Types of Clean Rooms